CIS3296SoftwareDesignF21/prj-01-openhighlightcopypaste/README.md

 *Additional note for Winows users:*
 When running the program for the first time Microsoft Defenfer may try to block the app because it is unrecognized.
 Select *More info* and then select *Run anyway*.

+*Additional note for Mac users:*
+If you are unable to open the executable file for security reasons (as described above) navigate to System Preferences > Security and Privacy > General, and there should be an option along the bottom to allow this app

 # Developers